Court and tribunal outcomes are independent and public.

 Tribunal decisions relate to complaints or concerns about the conduct, performance or behaviour of a health practitioner.

 We publish summaries of these outcomes on the AHPRA and National Board websites.
+For decisions regarding practitioners in New South Wales, please refer to the Health Care Complaints Commission website.

 Publishing outcomes can help the person we receive the complaint or concern about see through the eyes of the person who raised it with us.